jhucsf/spring2024/assign/assign01.md

 Note that you could make this process more efficient by generating more than one digit at a time.
 For example, repeatedly dividing by 100 would yield two base-10 digits at a time.
+You should think about how many base-10 digits can be produced by each iteration of this process.

 As with `to_hex()`, `std::stringstream` will be helpful.
 Also, don't forget to prepend a leading `-` sign if the value is negative.